Adam-Color/AppUsageGUI/README.md

 ## Features

-- Tracks the total runtime of a specified application.
+- Supports tracking the total runtime of any executable
 - Supports continuation from previous sessions.
-- Provides formatted runtime breakdown (hours, minutes, seconds).
 - User customizable tracking rules

 ## Installation